On duoidal $\infty$-categories: Mixed fibrations

-Conversely, we suppose that $e$ is a $p_t$-coCartesian morphism and that $p$ satisfies Condition~\ref{item:coCart-preserve-coCart}.
-Since $p_S: X\to S$ is a coCartesian fibration, we can take a $p_S$-coCartesian morphism $e': x\to y$ over $p_S(e)$.
-By Remark~\ref{remark:p-cocart-in-Xt}, we may assume that $e'$ is a morphism of $X_t$.
-By the above argument, $e'$ is a $p_t$-coCartesian morphism and hence there is an equivalence $e'': y\to x'$ of $X_t$ such that $e''\circ e'\simeq e$.
-Since $e'$ is a $p_S$-coCartesian morphism, $e$ is also a $p_S$-coCartesian morphism.
+Now, assume that $e$ is $p_t$-coCartesian and that $p$ satisfies Condition~\ref{item:coCart-preserve-coCart}.
+By \cite[Corollary~2.2.2]{HHLN1}, there is a $p_S$-coCartesian morphism $e': x\to x''$ in $X_t$ over $p_S(e)$.
+By the first part of the proof, $e'$ is $p_t$-coCartesian.
+This implies that $e$ and $e'$ are equivalent in $X_t$, and hence $e$ is $p_S$-coCartesian.

 \begin{remark}\rm Let $p: X\to S\times T$ be a categorical fibration and let $e: x\to x'$ be a morphism in $X_s$ for $s\in S$.
 By duality, if $e$ is a $p_T$-Cartesian morphism, then $e$ is a $p_s$-Cartesian morphism.
 Conversely, if $e$ is a $p_s$-Cartesian morphism and if $p$ satisfies Condition~\ref{item:Cart-preserve-Cart}, then $e$ is a $p_T$-Cartesian morphism. \end{remark}